Jannyboy11/ScalaPluginLoader/README.md

 - ~~Use bukkit's api-version to transform classes so that plugins will be compatible once they are loaded.~~
 - ~~HandlerList- and cancellable-related boilerplate reduction for custom events.~~
 - API to load third-party libraries (can be specific to certain Scala versions, or not).
-- ConfigurationSerializable-related boilerplate reduction using the type-class pattern.
+- ConfigurationSerializable-related boilerplate reduction.
+I'm thinking macros can help here.
 - Link using TASTy if the scalaplugin's jar includes TASTy attributes.

 ### Example Plugin